Amazon Author Central is a powerful platform for authors, especially if you are self-publishing…

 - Reasons to use Author Central

-- How to join Amazon Author Central
+- How to Join Amazon Author Central

-- What to optimize on your Amazon Author Central Page
+- Optimize your Amazon Author Central Page

-- Create an International Amazon Author Page
+- International Amazon Author Page

-- Tips to manage your page in Author Central
+- Tips to Manage Author Central

-- Checklist for Amazon Author Central
+- Checklist: Amazon Author Central

 - Frequently Asked Questions: Amazon Author Central